Policies & Procedures

 CanGift currently maintains four distinct types of membership — Gold, Silver, Bronze and Honoured Life Members.
 These categories provide access to various levels of membership for a variety of wholesale companies actively engaged in the gift, fashion accessories and home décor industry, or honourees recognized by the Board for their lifetime achievements.

 All applications for membership are subject to the approval of the CanGift Board of Directors, based on current acceptability criteria.
 Membership benefits are allocated on a seniority basis.

 Applications approved for membership during CanGift board meetings are processed by the first business day of the month following the meeting, thereby establishing the members’ seniority.

 The annual CanGift membership year runs from November 1 of one year until October 31 of the following year.
 Members receive a membership renewal package approximately one month in advance of the renewal period.

 Membership renewal payments are due no later than October 31 each year.
 Accepted forms of payment include (1) a properly imprinted business cheque (matching the name of the member company printed on the CanGift invoice), or (2) online payment by Visa/MasterCard/American Express.

 Members who choose not to renew by November 1 will be suspended and will become former members.

 Former members, who have allowed their membership to lapse during November 1 – October 31 of the current membership year may make a request to reinstate their membership, provided the company has not been sold.

-Reinstatement will only occur after the former member company has paid the entire year's outstanding membership fee.
-After updating their profile and paying the appropriate fees, the former member will again have access to the benefits and services of the association at the Silver level.
+Reinstatement will only occur after the former member company has paid the entire year’s outstanding membership fee.
+After updating their profile and paying the appropriate fees, the former member will again have access to the benefits and services of the association.
 The amount of outstanding fees will not be prorated.